· Museum of Anthropology and Ethnography of the University of Turin; CSA – Centre for African Studies, Turin

 Each mediator freely selected one or more objects, not necessarily directly related to their own cultural backgrounds, from the ethnographic collections of the Museum.
 In other words, mediators were free to choose the objects with which they identified culturally and/or emotionally – objects holding a particular significance for them, as they revealed sometimes unexpected links with their personal history, past and present, or with their knowledge and memories.

-The selection of objects from the collection was followed by the planning of “narrative routes” in close cooperation with the Museum staff.
+The selection of objects from the collection was followed by the planning of “narrative trails” in close cooperation with the Museum staff.

 Finally, the objects were displayed in showcases alongside the “subjective heritage” of mediators (souvenirs, pictures, books, clothes…), thereby creating an impressive range of “autobiographical installations”.